MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Scripting your scene logic/cloud-scripting-basic-concepts.md

 The Mesh API allows cloning of nodes.
 If the app makes a clone of "A" (which corresponds to the "A" node, **GameObjectParent**, in the Unity scene), this will clone the entire sub tree of **GameParentObject** *including* the particle system MeshApp can't see.

-## Authoring Mesh Scripting
+## Authoring Mesh Cloud Scripting

-Detailed instructions on Mesh Scripting can be found in the *Getting Started* and *Programmer's Guide* sections.
+Detailed instructions on Mesh Cloud Scripting can be found in the *Getting Started* and *Programmer's Guide* articles TBD.
 Here, we give a brief overview.

 A typical Unity project containing a scene with an associated MeshApp would look as follows on disk (the folders are shown as bold):